PaulKokhanov1/PK_Engine/README.md

 For example, as I learn about soft shadows, I was watching a video on percentage closer filtering and implementing percentage closer soft shadows (PCSS) and you realize how many resources such a technique would require.
 You have to do your occluder search and then percentage closer filtering on each one.
 This is all for one light source.
 Now there is a discussion about how many light sources would even need to be required, but ultimately what I'm getting at, is that it's expensive.

-Yet, there are newer technqiues coming in order to approximate PCSS, such as Variance Shadow Maps (VSM), Convolution Shadow Maps (CSM), etc... , and sure, they're old and we probably have better techniques now, but once again the point is that there is endless amount of techniques.
+Yet, there were newer techniques that came in order to approximate PCSS, such as Variance Shadow Maps (VSM), Convolution Shadow Maps (CSM), etc... , and sure, they're old and we probably have better techniques now, but once again the point is that there is endless amount of techniques.

 Now this brings the question, how do you find the appropriate one for your situation?
-Genuinly I have not clue.
-It feels like it'd become an analysis paralisys situation, and your best bet might just be to make up one on your own.
+Genuinely I have no clue.
+It feels like it'd become an analysis paralysis situation, and your best bet might just be to make up one on your own.
 And then you may need different techniques for different parts of your application and/or scene.
 Thus, it comes down to this ever evolving choice of ways to render a scene thats always losing older techniques and creating new ones.

 I guess this rant is more about how do you handle finding what you need for your situation, and then how do you keep improving at it while also focusing on other aspects of the render?
 I guess that's the point of a group of people working on a project, be that a engine, video, game or anything involving graphics